When multi-day hiking, a good night’s sleep is essential and a good tent together with a sleeping bag and a pad takes care of that need.

 Today, manufacturers of tents give an estimate of the exact number of people that the tent can accommodate.
 Beware of these estimates because in most cases you will be crammed like sardines.

-Personally, we are more supporters of a comfort tent where we feel at ease.
+We are more supporters of a comfort tent where we feel at ease.

 Of course, this choice is often made to the detriment of the weight.